by Paulina Bandy, Esq.Avoid these smoke and mirrors:

 7. Avoid Tutors Who Have A Cure All

 Avoid tutors who speak in generalities…they have “inside information”, the “secret”, the “key”.
 Passing the exam encompasses many correct choices, not a single enlightenment.
-A qualified tutor should assess your situation and provide a game plan for you.
+A qualified tutor should assess your situation and provide a path for you.

 8. What Does the Tutor Do For A Living?